SKSEI12Jeddah/W04D02-RubyMethods/README.md

 ----------

 ### 4. A Palindrome is a word or phrase which reads the same backward or forward, such as madam or kayak.
-(Hint: You can find the Javascript equivalent in 14)

 #### Specs
 Implement a Ruby method palindrome? that checks if a given word is a palindrome